 Their San Lucas, is basically marinated tuna cheeks (they call it panga or jaw, but I beg to differ) that are grilled to perfection.
 It's good, but I've had a lot of tuna in my life and there's nothing too unique about this one.

-When I saw their Crazy Sisa Squid, I thought that this is something new to me, in the sense that I always had green mango salad with crispy strips of fried catfish.
+When I saw their Crazy Sisa Squid, I thought that this is something new to me, in the sense that I always had green mango salad, but this time with crispy strips of fried catfish.

 For dessert, we were served colorful flavored silvannas, churros on sticks with fondue, suman on sticks, and sesame banana spring rolls.
 I think the spring rolls need more sugar. :)

 I had the pandan-flavored one, which is really yummy, and a nice deviation from the usual chocolate or vanilla flavor.

 We had fun, and everything was yummy that our tummies were screaming already. :)